hashicorp/katakoda/terraform-sentinel/step3.md

 Your mock data contains the ACL for the configuration in the `resource_changes` collection.
 Instead of `public-read`, which is allowed in your policy, change this to `public-read-write` to create a failing scenario for your `acl_allowed` rule.

-Scroll to line 122 and update the value.
+Scroll to line 122 and update the value by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/mock-data/mock-tfplan-fail-v2.sentinel" data-target="insert" data-marker="#ACL">public-read-write</pre>